Mellbourn/zabb/README.md

   -a or --all
       List all (contiguous) abbreviations (implies -s) -1 or --one-letter
-      List which directories each single letter abbreviations in the alphabet will result in -h or --help
+      List which directories each single-letter abbreviations in the alphabet will result in -h or --help
       Print help
 ```